altocodenl/TODIS/readme.md

 The other two elements of computations, loops and errors, are niceties much in the same way as a roof and electricity are nice.
 Not absolutely essential for human life, but making it much easier and extending its capabilities.
 The essence of loops is conditional repetition; the essence of errors is conditional jumps.

-The essential computing model:
-   - Call as sequence of calls.
-   - Variable subsitution as call.
-   - Conditional.
-   - Loop as conditional.
-   - Errors: the essence is that they jump up many levels, through a different channel than the return.
-It can be seen as a conditional return based on value.

-Our starting point is the sequence, which is a list.
-We define a call to be a list of further calls.
+We define a call to be a list of calls.
 This is no sleight of hand.
 In a DIS, every call is ultimately implemented by other calls.
 Almost invariably, a single call triggers multiple downstream calls, cascading down to the tiniest operations at the CPU level.
-At that point, the software people (the author included) shrug, declare “here be dragons,” and leave the rest to the hardware engineers.
+At that point, the software people (the author included) shrug, declare “[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)”, and leave the rest to the hardware engineers.

-- the essence is sequence, the machine keeping on going. return/done makes it stop. then you have jump, which is cond. loop is repeated jumps. error/recover is a special pattern that's really a conditional. and voila, you have everything to express a procedure!
-- a call is a sequence of calls.
-- The name is sequence.
-Alternatives: program, function, flow, procedure. but it is sequence.
+Alternative names for call are *program*, *function*, *flow*, *procedure* or *sequence*.
+But they all refer to the same concept.

+Interestingly enough, we've seen that a variable substitution can be understood as the most basic form of call.
+If somewhere in our dataspace we say that the key `foo` is `bar`, if we reference foo as `@ foo`, we will get `= bar`.
+Other calls will actually make more calls.

+if we use it at this level, then we need both wait and return value. control is the wait, the return value is the data.

-- sequence also maps perfectly well to what a computer does.
+- a list of calls also maps perfectly well to what a computer does.
 - Higher level languages let you focus on data at a human level.
 - The data from the call changes the sequence into more calls.
 - Calls can be self-referential: recursion.
 Avoid Whitehead and Russell's mistake.